What is the Status of DWI Search Warrants?

 UPDATE – January 2016 – Blood & Urine Test Refusal Unconstitutional in Minnesota!

 State v.
-Trahan (Minn.
-App.
-2015) (the State’s act of criminalizing a driver’s refusal to consent to blood alcohol testing violates due process).
+Trahan (the State’s act of criminalizing a driver’s refusal to consent to blood alcohol testing violates due process).
 This case has huge implications for the validity of many DUI prosecutions in the State of Minnesota.
-The issue will have an impact on many more cases than just refusal of a blood test.
+The issue will have an impact on ALL cases (refusal or test failure) involving blood or urine.
 As a result, please consult your attorney immediately to determine the applicability of this new precedent to your specific Minnesota DWI case.
 There are strict deadlines that your attorney will need to meet for both criminal and Implied Consent cases.
-A similar decision has now been handed down in Urine Cases.

 Test Failure Cases (Breath, Blood and Urine) –

 On October 23, 2013, the Minnesota Supreme Court decided the Brooks matter.
 Mr. Brooks agreed to testing and was charged with a felony in each case.
 Our high Court held that Brooks freely and consented to testing, thereby providing a search warrant exception, i.e., no search warrant was therefore required to search his body for evidence of a crime/DWI.
-The defense argued that police warnings that Brooks was “required to test” and that “refusal to test is a crime” surely rendered his testing decision coercive.
-A dissenting justice of the Court agreed with the defense, stating that Minnesota has long ago recognized that the Advisory’s threats are an obvious attempt to coerce testing.
-In any event, one should keep in mind that Brooks holds that each case must be decided on its own facts and circumstances, and that a driver can win (as we have proven) search warrant challenges in breath, blood, and urine cases because a driver’s consent must be decided on a case by case basis.
+The defense argued unsuccessfully that police warnings that Brooks was “required to test” and that “refusal to test is a crime” surely rendered his testing decision coercive.
+One should keep in mind that Brooks holds that each case must be decided on its own facts and circumstances, and that a driver can win (as we have proven) search warrant challenges in breath, blood, and urine cases because a driver’s consent must be decided on a case by case basis.

 612 .
 710 .
 6863